go-gota/gota/README.md

 )
 ```

-But the new and easier way to generate DataFrames is by
-calling dataframe.Load, which takes arbitrary []structs
-and converts them into a DataFrame
+Now you can also create DataFrames by loading an slice of arbitrary structs:

 ```go
 type User struct {